AndiKod/Calepin/readme.md

 ## Later

-Building css themes to chose from.
-As for now it's the default <zero-md> theme, with a light prismjs for the code highlighting.
-For "bigger text" you can just zoom with ctr+ or ctr- or whatever your browser offers.
+- Building css themes to chose from, in accord with the content of you notes-book or personal taste.
+The default one is a dark clean theme.

-AlpineJS is included in the index.html file, so a little interactivity for building a nav with a json object from the data/ folder ...could be nice.
+- Experiment with CSS & AlpineJS components, to be used from within the Markdown.

-Eventually testing some "components in markdown" options and see what can be done.
+- Bring everything inside Calpin's assets, so it could work offline.
+No CDN calls, zero dependency.